 Q. CAN I USE MY GPS UNIT IN THE PARK?

-A. Yes!
-Acadia's EarthCache Program is a great way to explore the park while learning about its geological story.
+A Yes!
+Acadia's EarthCache Program is a great way to explore the park while learning about its park while learning about its geological story.
 Using your own GPS unit and a set of clues, you can guide yourself to a series of park sites.
 For more information, visit nps.gov/acad.

-Wildwood Stables, located on the Park Loop Road, offers multiple scheduled rides daily in open carriages drawn by draft horses.
+CARRIAGE TOURS Wildwood Stables, located on the Park Loop Road, offers multiple scheduled rides daily in open carriages drawn by draft horses.
 The rides are fully narrated with a history of the park and the carriage roads.
-For many, the highlight will be the two-hour early evening sunset ride to the summit of Day Mountain.
+Many enjoy the two-hour early evening sunset ride to the summit of Day Mountain.
 The stables are open from late May to mid-October.
-Reservations are strongly recommended For visitors with disabilities, there are carriages that can accommodate wheelchairs.
+Reservations are strongly recommended.
+For visitors with disabilities, there are carriages that can accommodate wheel-chairs.
 For more information, call 1-877-276-3622 or (207) 276-5721 or visit acadiahorses.com. & FALL FOLIAGE Fall is foliage season at Acadia National Park and a great time to tour the park.
 The weather, of course, has the final say when it comes to timing and intensity-warm days and cold nights promise a quicker color change with more brilliant reds, oranges and yellows.
 Generally, the leaves reach their peak coloration during the first two weeks of October.